The Best Landline Services for Seniors in 2025

 Drawbacks

-With prices starting at $48 a month, AT&T is the most expensive option on this list.
-Although landlines always cost more than VoIP, there are certainly cheaper options for a landline, like Community Phone, which starts at $30 per month.
+With prices starting at $58 a month, AT&T is the most expensive option on this list.
+Although landlines always cost more than VoIP, there are cheaper options for a landline, such as Community Phone, which starts at $36 per month.

 Our Verdict

-While AT&T may be a bit expensive, landline service is more expensive than VoIP, and AT&T provides reliable services with all of the features you’d want from a landline.
-Additionally, AT&T offers landline service as a standalone product, whereas Verizon requires you to bundle a home phone with additional services.
+AT&T may be a bit expensive, but landline service is more expensive than VoIP and AT&T provides reliable services with all of the features you’d want from a landline.
+AT&T also offers landline service as a stand-alone product, whereas Verizon requires you to bundle a home phone with additional services.

-To learn more about this provider, read our full AT&T landline review.
+To learn more about the provider, read our full AT&T landline review.

 Pros